Unfortunately, it’s very easy to fall prey to some simple plumbing mistakes, that can end up costing more time and money down the road.

 If the ceiling leaks while shower water is flowing, the bathroom floor tiles might have a crack in them.
 If the shower continues to leak even after the water is off, it’s more likely to be a problem in the piping.
 In that case, you’d have to call a plumber to access and inspect them.

 You could start by lining the shower floor with silicone caulk to see if you can prevent overflow from the shower cubicle to the rest of the bathroom.
 You could also use caulk to fill up any cracks in the floor tile.
 Check the shower drain, unscrewing it to see its condition.
-If it’s old and worn out, replace it, or use putty to seal it temporarily.
+If it’s old and worn out the blocked drain, replace it, or use putty to seal it temporarily.

 A ceiling leak isn’t a minor repair job, so all these measures will only help you to confirm its source.
 Once you have a better idea of what’s causing the leak, call in the professionals and let them sort it out for you.
 Pick a plumber with excellent references and affordable rates, so that you get a good deal on your repairs.